Tubig at Langis: Finale

 The series was supposed to end on September 9, 2016, as ABS-CBN made the announcement on August 22, 2016, that it was down to its last three weeks.
 Nevertheless, the series ended a week earlier than it should have, airing its finale on September 2, 2016.

 Reruns

+It started airing re-runs on Jeepney TV from September 11 to December 7, 2017; December 22, 2018 to April 27, 2019; June 1 to September 18, 2020 (aired after the shutdown of ABS-CBN); and February 26 to September 27, 2024 (also aired on ALLTV).

-From April 13, 2020, Tubig at Langis was re-aired on ABS-CBN's Primetime Bida evening block, temporarily filling the second part of A Soldier's Heart's timeslot due to the 2020 Luzon enhanced community quarantine put in place because of the COVID-19 pandemic in the Philippines which necessitated a pause in the latter's production.
-The re-runs ended when ABS-CBN was forced to shut down.
+From April 13, 2020, Tubig at Langis was re-aired on ABS-CBN's Primetime Bida evening block, temporarily filling the second part of A Soldier's Heart's timeslot due to the Enhanced community quarantine put in place throughout the entire Luzon because of the COVID-19 pandemic in the Philippines which necessitated a pause in the production of the network's entertainment programs.

+The re-runs ended when ABS-CBN was forced to shut down its free-to-air stations in compliance with the cease-and-desist order issued on account of its expired franchise.